murraya paniculata

 Orange jasmine has many uses in the garden.
 This plant can be sheared into a formal hedge or screen.
 Space your plants 3-4 feet (0.9-1.2m) apart for a neat and attractive hedge.

-This plant will also make a handsome specimen tree if pruned and trained to grow with a single stem and upright form.
+This orange jasmine plant will also make a handsome specimen tree if pruned and trained to grow with a single stem and upright form.
 The orange jasmine makes a fine indoor plant for containers, provided it is grown in a fairly sunny area in the home.

 Human Uses